phproberto/joomla-entity/docs/EntityCollection.md

 ## Usage <a id="usage"></a>

-This is a fast example:
+A couple of fast examples:

 ```php
 <?php